Kevin-Kinyanjui/project-WorkWise-backend/README.md

 5. **Apply for Jobs:** Users can apply for job opportunities directly through the platform, and employers can review and manage incoming applications.

-6. **Messaging:** An integrated messaging system that allows seamless communication between employers and candidates.

-7. **Review and Rating System:** Both employers and freelance workers can leave reviews and ratings for each other based on their experiences.

 ## Problem Statement

 The traditional job search process can be time-consuming and inefficient for both employers and job seekers.
 It often involves multiple platforms, lack of real-time communication, and difficulties in finding the right fit.